WordPress/gutenberg/packages/components/src/range-control/README.md

 ### `color`: `CSSProperties['color']`

-If supplied, this property sets the `color` for the `RangeControl` wrapper.
+CSS color string for the `RangeControl` wrapper.

 -   Required: No
 -   Platform: Web